kiwicom/gcp-api-enabler/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/kiwicom/gitlab-unfurly/blob/master/LICENSE)

-GCP API Enabler has two handler methods - one that gets triggered with simple GET request, and another one that can be triggered from Google Cloud Pub/Sub topic.
+GCP API Enabler has two handler methods - one that gets triggered with simple GET request, and another one that can be triggered from Google Cloud Pub/Sub topic when new project in organization is created.
 In the documentation below, we will show you how to setup a function that will be triggered when a new project is created under your Google Cloud organization.

-TODO: can take a while
+The one that gets triggered with GET request will enable stated APIs for all your organization project, and because of that it can take a while.

+The other one, triggered by the Pub/Sub topic when new project is created, will enable APIs only for that project.

 ## Usage

 ### Requirements

-If you do not have it already, install [gcloud](https://cloud.google.com/sdk/install) SDK.
+If you do not have it already, install [gcloud SDK](https://cloud.google.com/sdk/install).

 ```bash
 git clone git@github.com:kiwicom/gcp-api-enabler.git